England 20–0 Latvia: Background

 England entered the match following a 1–0 home win at the Stadium of Light against Austria, marking five wins from five games in which they scored 33 goals and kept clean sheets in all matches.
 Latvia meanwhile had yet to gain a single point in the group, conceding 26 goals in the process and scoring only two goals.
-Ten of those conceded goals came in the reverse fixture on 26 October 2021, where goals from White, Bright, Mead, Williamson, Stanway, a brace from Daly, and a hat-trick from Toone gave England their second 10–0 win of the qualification campaign.
+Ten of those conceded goals came in the reverse fixture on 26 October 2021, where goals from White, Bright, Mead, Williamson, Stanway, a brace from Daly and a hat-trick from Toone gave England their second 10–0 win of the qualification campaign.
 England entered the match eighth in the FIFA Women's World Rankings, with Latvia ranked 94 places lower in 102nd.

 Understrength Latvia arrived without several experienced regulars including Miksone, Ročāne, Fedotova and Vaivode; all unavailable for various reasons.
 It was reported that the scheduling of the match, 21:00 Eastern European Time on a Tuesday evening, made it difficult for the Latvian players who had jobs outside football to get time off work.
-While team captain and five-time Latvian Footballer of the Year Ševcova, a mother, was ruled out due to "family circumstances".
+Meanwhile, team captain and five-time Latvian Footballer of the Year Olga Ševcova was ruled out due to "family circumstances".

 Latvia named nine uncapped players in the squad, and several other youngsters with very limited experience at senior international level.
-To bolster his youthful team coach Romāns Kvačovs called-up Anna Gornell, an American-born professional with Sundsvalls DFF of the Swedish second tier Elitettan, who was eligible due to her Latvian heritage.
+To bolster his team, head coach Romāns Kvačovs called up Anna Gornell, an American-born professional with Sundsvalls DFF of the Swedish second tier Elitettan, who was eligible due to her Latvian heritage.

 Doncaster Rovers FC, the leaseholders of Keepmoat Stadium, reported an attendance of 12,272.
 However the early kick-off coincided with rush hour traffic congestion in Doncaster, causing many disappointed supporters to be delayed or absent.
 The official attendance was announced as 10,402.